Marc Ybarra: Pittsburgh Riverhounds

 On February 24, 2022, Ybarra signed his first professional contract, joining USL Championship club Pittsburgh Riverhounds prior to their 2022 season.
 He made his professional debut on March 12, 2022, starting in a 3–0 win over Memphis 901.

 Rhode Island FC

 On December 14, 2023, Ybarra was announced to have signed a contract with expansion club Rhode Island FC as part of their inaugural squad.

+Las Vegas Lights FC

+On 28 January 2026, Las Vegas Lights FC announced they had signed Ybarra to a contract for the 2026 USL Championship season.